 Traditional Uses of Andrographis paniculata

 Kalmegh is extremely bitter medicinal herb useful in blood purification.
-In traditional medicine it is used for treating leprosy, gonorrhoea, scabies, boils, skin eruptions etc due to its blood purification properties.
-Its decoction prevents and treats liver diseases and fever.
+In traditional medicine it is used for treating leprosy, gonorrhea, scabies, boils, skin eruptions etc due to its blood purification properties.
+Its decoction prevents and treats the liver diseases and fever.

-The decoction/Kwath or infusion is also used in sluggish liver, indigestion, bowel irregularity, anorexia, abdominal gas and diarrhoea.
+The decoction/Kwath or infusion is also used in sluggish the liver, indigestion, bowel irregularity, anorexia, abdominal gas and diarrhea.
 Fresh leaf juice is given to prevent excessive bleeding during periods.